X

 These constraints have led to increased GPU rental prices, especially for H100 and H200 instances, while simultaneously improving utilization rates for GPU cloud operators.

 Consequently, the GPU rental market benefited from a dual impact: limited physical GPU ownership and rising AI compute demand.
-This situation prompted enterprises to shift toward operational expenditure-based AI infrastructure consumption models, significantly boosting long-term demand for GPU-as-a-Service platforms and rented AI compute environments on a global scale.
+This situation prompted enterprises to shift toward operational expenditure-based AI infrastructure consumption models, significantly boosting long-term demand for GPU-as-a-Service platforms and rented AI compute environments globally.

 Service Model

 The Infrastructure as a Service (IaaS) model is currently the dominant player in the GPU rental market, projected to hold an estimated 36% share of total revenue by 2025.
-This growth is largely driven by the strong position of hyperscale cloud providers in the monetization of AI infrastructure.
+This growth is largely driven by the strong position of hyperscale cloud providers in monetizing AI infrastructure.
 Major vendors like AWS, Microsoft Azure, and Google Cloud have incorporated high-performance AI accelerators, such as NVIDIA H100 and H200 GPUs, into their cloud ecosystems.
-This integration allows enterprises to access scalable compute resources without the need for direct hardware ownership.
-The IaaS model has been significantly boosted by the rapid rise in enterprise adoption of generative AI, especially among organizations seeking temporary or flexible GPU capacity for model training, inference, and the deployment of AI applications.
+This integration allows enterprises to access scalable compute resources without direct hardware ownership.
+The IaaS model has been significantly boosted by the rapid rise in enterprise adoption of generative AI, especially among organizations seeking temporary or flexible GPU capacity for model training, inference, and deploying AI applications.

-Industry estimates indicate that hyperscale providers accounted for over 60% of global AI cloud infrastructure spending in 2025, further solidifying the prominence of IaaS in the GPU rental market.
+Industry estimates indicate that hyperscale providers accounted for over 60% of global AI cloud infrastructure spending in 2025, further solidifying IaaS's prominence in the GPU rental market.
 This segment also enjoys strong enterprise preference due to the advantages of integrated cloud environments that combine storage, networking, orchestration, and AI compute within streamlined billing and management systems.

 GPU rental market size